ibexa/documentation-developer/docs/api/public_php_api_search.md

     Aggregation is only available in the Solr and Elasticsearch search engines.

-With aggregations you can find the count of search results for each Aggregation type.
+With aggregations you can find the count of search results or other result information for each Aggregation type.

 To do this, you use of the query's `$aggregations` property: